It Keeps You Runnin': Carly Simon version

-American singer-songwriter and musician Carly Simon covered "It Keeps You Runnin'" for her sixth studio album Another Passenger, and the song served as the lead single.
+American singer-songwriter and musician Carly Simon covered "It Keeps You Runnin'" for her sixth studio album Another Passenger, and the song served as the lead single the month prior, the first version of the song to be released as a single.
 Simon's version charted on both the Billboard Pop singles (Hot 100) chart and the Billboard Adult Contemporary chart.

 The Doobie Brothers played and provided backing vocals on the track.
 Ted Templeman produced both Simon's and The Doobie's versions, as well as each of their albums from which the song is featured.

 Reception

 Billboard described it as an "interesting mid -tempo rocker" with a "jazzy feel" that has a powerful vocal performance by Simon.
 Billboard specifically praised the guitar playing and the hook.
 Cash Box said that Simon's "vocal is always clean and sensuous, and sensitive to the excellent backing," calling the song "an upbeat cut, with attractive chord changes and hook-filled lyric."
 Record World called it "a refreshing change of pace for the songstress who sounds very comfortable with the palpitating percussive Doobies beat."